 - 1 pound = 2 to 3 cups sliced

 - For a delicious meat accompaniment, try grilled peaches.
-Roll four peeled fresh peaches in a mixture of 1/3 cup brown sugar and ½ teaspoon ginger.
+Roll 4 peeled, fresh peaches in a mixture of ⅓ cup brown sugar and ½ teaspoon ginger.
 Grill until sugar caramelizes.

 - Slice peaches onto waffles or mix crushed peaches with maple syrup and serve over pancakes or waffles.

-- Try peaches and ice cream, frozen yogurt, or cottage cheese.
+- Try mixing peaches with ice cream, frozen yogurt, or cottage cheese.

 - Peaches are suitable for a variety of baked goods, such as pies, cobblers, muffins, and crisps.

-For information on preserving peaches, contact your local OSU Extension office or search Ohioline for the following fact sheets:
+For information on preserving peaches, go to ohioline.osu.edu, or contact your local Ohio State University Extension office for the following fact sheets: